 Additionally, the A330 was the first Airbus airliner to deliver three engines to choose from: the General Electric CF6, the Pratt & Whitney PW4000, or the Rolls-Royce Trent 700.
 With 277 passengers, the A330-300 has a range of 11,750 km or 6,350 nmi, while the shorter A330-200 covers 13,450 km or 7,250 nmi with 247 passengers.

-The aircraft entered service with an ETOPS-90 rating, which allowed one-engine or decompression operations up to 90 minutes for a suitable diversion destination.
-When the active A330 fleet reached 25,000 flight hours, it adopted ETOPS-120, followed by ETOPS-180 after reaching 50,000 hours.
-Finally, in November 2009, the airplane received an ETOPS-240 approval that stands to this day with the A330.
+The aircraft entered service with an ETOPS-90 rating, which allowed one-engine or decompression operations for up to 90 minutes at a suitable diversion destination.
+When the active A330 fleet reached 25,000 flight hours, the planes adopted the ETOPS-120.
+After reaching 50,000 hours, the fleet obtained ETOPS-180.

 Maiden Flight and First Customers

 The A330’s maiden flight lasted 5 hours and 15 minutes.
-Height speed and other flight profiles were checked.
+Height, speed, and other flight profiles were checked.
 At 181,840 kg (401,000 lb), the aircraft included 20,980 kg (46,300 lb) of test equipment.

-During the Pratt and Whitney engine certification tests, the program experienced a tragic setback on June 30, 1994, when an A330 crashed shortly after take-off from the Airbus plant in Toulouse, as the Crew tested the autopilot during a one-engine take-off scenario.
-Investigators faulted a slow Crew response, and Airbus modified SOPs as a result.
+During the Pratt and Whitney engine certification tests, the program experienced a tragic setback on June 30, 1994, when an A330 crashed shortly after take-off from the Airbus plant in Toulouse as the crew tested the autopilot during a one-engine take-off scenario.
+Investigators faulted a slow crew response, and Airbus modified SOPs as a result.

-More than 100 A330 Operators
+More than 140 A330 Operators

-As of September 2020, A330 family aircraft orders stood at 1,818 of which 1,501 had been delivered and 1,432 were in airline service, comprising 602 A330-200s, 38 -200Fs, 743 -300s, and 49 -900s.
+As of September 2020, A330 family aircraft orders stood at 1,818, of which 1,501 had been delivered and 1,432 were in airline service, comprising 602 A330-200s, 38 A330-200Fs, 743 A330-300s, and 49 A330-900s.

-As of last year, the five largest operators of the A330 were Turkish Airlines (TK) with 66, Air China (AC) with 59, China Eastern Airlines (MU) with 53, Delta Air Lines (DL) with 49, and China Southern Airlines (CZ) with 46.
+As of 2021, the five largest operators of the A330 were Turkish Airlines (TK) with 66, Air China (AC) with 59, China Eastern Airlines (MU) with 53, Delta Air Lines (DL) with 49, and China Southern Airlines (CZ) with 46.